WASHINGTON, DC 20570

 We also reviewed a policy for Code of Conduct violations at the Inspector General Criminal Investigator Academy.
 The policy addressed readmittance of a student following a student's dismissal for a Code of Conduct violation.
 We recommended changes to ensure that a student would not be readmitted without the approval of the PCIE/ECIE Investigative Committee or while the parent OIG was considering disciplinary action.

 The Inspector General is to recommend policies for, and is to conduct, supervise, or coordinate relationships between the Agency and other Federal agencies, state and local governmental agencies, and non-governmental entities.
 The Inspector General is to give particular regard to the activities of the Comptroller General of the United States, as head of GAO.
 Similarly, we encourage OIG staff members to participate in Agency programs and activities.
 OIG staff members are active in the inspector general community and Agency activities.

 Inspector General Community

-The Inspector General is a member of the Executive Council on Integrity and Efficiency (ECIE), which consists primarily of the inspectors general at the Federal entities designated in the 1988 amendments to the IG Act.
-She participated in activities sponsored by the President's Council on Integrity and Efficiency (PCIE), which consists primarily of the Presidentially-appointed inspectors general.
-She is Co-chair of the PCIE/ECIE Annual Conference to be held in April 2002.
+The Inspector General is a member of the ECIE, which consists primarily of the inspectors general at the designated Federal entities in the 1988 amendments to the IG Act.
+She participated in activities sponsored by the PCIE, which consists primarily of the Presidentially-appointed inspectors general.
+She joined the PCIE/ECIE Audit Committee in May 2001.

-The Assistant Inspector General for Audits participated in the PCIE Results Act Group.
-Both auditors participated in the IDEA Users Group.
+The Assistant Inspector General for Audits participated in the Federal Audit Executives Council, Financial Statement Audit Network, and PCIE Results Act Group.
+An auditor also participated in the Results Act Group.